h0ngcha0/liuhongchao.github.io/_posts/2022-01-22-eth-event-logs.md

   so that it doesnt have to iterate through each blocks in the block range while searching for the matching logs.

-Hope this blog post has shed some light on how logs is implemented Ethereum.
+Hope this blog post has shed some light on how logging is implemented Ethereum.
 The overall design feels pretty elegant and efficient.
 One tradeoff here is how much data should be indexed on-chain v.s off-chain.
 Ethereum decided to have max 4 topics per log, perhaps a